 - Cyberbullying can be easily hidden, have far-reaching effects, and can have little reprieve.
 The next blog covers this type of bullying in depth, since it is relatively new and so prevalent.

 - Discrimination may be based on race, ethnicity, sexual orientation, gender, disability, and religion, among other factors is another type of bullying.
 These types of discrimination have the potential to be actions that break the law, and sometimes authorities handle them in that manner.
 There have been instances in the past in which discrimination became violent or deadly.
 Some of these incidents have been widely publicized.

 - These types of comments are more than inappropriate and have the potential to result in long lasting effects for the person on the receiving end.
 These effects may include feeling self-conscious about one’s own body, experiencing social anxiety, as well as other consequences.
 Authorities may treat these comments as illegal.

 I hope this helps to shed some light on what bullying currently looks like for teens.
 To review, bullying can have immediate and long-lasting effects, such as anxiety, depression, lower self-esteem or confidence, and physical pain.
 It is important for us as adults to try to keep that in mind.
 That will help us to be as supportive and helpful as possible.
-We can always seek outside assistance if needed.
 Luckily, there are actions that we can take to deal with this issue.

 My next blog post goes over cyberbullying in more detail, as this is still relatively new and constantly changing and evolving.